TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

     * [USER STORY: Error Pages](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/47)
         * [Tasks: Error Pages](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues/48)

+### Agile Method Git Projects

+Github projects was used to manage the development process using an agile approach.
+Please see link to project [Kanban Board](https://github.com/TaraHelberg/Ambrosia-Greek-Recipe-s/issues?q=is%3Aissue+is%3Aclosed)

+Not all User stories have made it into the projecy using the MSCW Mrthod you will find on the Kandban Must have's,Should Have's,Could Have's and Wont have.
+The wont have labeled sections are those that did not make it into the App due to time constraint or due to design decision as in the case of the About Page.

 ### Design

 The App has a very clean and simplistic design which was purposely chosen in order to keep the App looking and feeling Authenticaly Greek and Easy to Navigate.